The Black Island: Adaptations

 The Black Island is one of The Adventures of Tintin that was adapted for the second series of the animated Hergé's Adventures of Tintin by the Belgian studio Belvision in 1957.
 Belvision's adaptation, directed by Ray Goossens and written by Michel Greg, divided The Black Island up into 5-minute colour episodes that diverted from Hergé's original plot in a variety of ways.
 The French studio Ellipse and Canadian animation company Nelvana subsequently adapted the comic into a 1991 episode of The Adventures of Tintin television series.
 Directed by Stéphane Bernasconi, Thierry Wermuth voiced the character of Tintin.

+In 1980, London's Unicorn Theatre staged a theatrical version of the book as Tintin and the Black Island, adapted by Geoffrey Case and directed by Tony Wredden.
+The cast included Richard Drabble as Tintin, Haluk Bilginer as Müller, Hugh Hayes as Ivan and Carl Heap as Ranko (with a new character, Olga, being played by Léda Hodgson).
+The production toured the UK during 1981, and was translated into French for a run in Quebec during 1984.

 In 1992, a radio adaption by the BBC was first broadcast on Radio 5.
 It was produced by John Yorke, Tintin was voiced by Richard Pearce and Snowy by Andrew Sachs.

 On 19 March 2010, the British TV network Channel 4 broadcast a documentary titled Dom Joly and The Black Island in which the comedian Dom Joly dressed up as Tintin and followed in Tintin's footsteps from Ostend to Sussex and then to Scotland.
 Reviewing the documentary in The Guardian, Tim Dowling commented: "It was amusing in parts, charming in others and a little gift for Tintinophiles everywhere.
 A Tintinologist, I fear, would not learn much he or she didn't already know".